-For my master Clinical and Health Psychology at Utrecht University, I wrote this master thesis.
-A couple of months before the master started, I decided that I wanted to try to do my master thesis abroad.
-I preferred to do the research about trauma.
-Together with Chantal Gilde, I sent motivational and application letters to institutes that are focused on trauma.
-One month before the master started in Utrecht, we got confirmation from Prof. Ask Elklit from the Videnscenter for Psykotraumatologi in Odense that we were welcome to come over.
-From the list of subjects that we could choose from, we chose childhood maltreatment in combination with suicide, because there was a new large database with some interesting data for this subject.
-In total, I spent 3 months in Odense, Denmark.
+For the master Clinical and Health Psychology at Utrecht University, I wrote this master thesis the first semester of my master.
+A couple of months before the master started, I decided to try to do my master thesis abroad.
+Together with Mireia van der Vegt, I sent motivational- and application letters to institutes that are focused on trauma.
+Prof. Ask Elklit from the Videnscenter for Psykotraumatologi in Odense wrote that we were welcome to come over and do our thesis at the centre.
+There was a large database with some interesting data.
+Because of our interest in trauma, we choose the subject of childhood maltreatment in combination with suicide.